MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

   cd ~/src/mumble-ruby-pluginbot

-The Bash script named ''start.sh'' in the scripts directory is used to start all your bots and your MPD instance(s).
+The Bash script named ``manage.sh`` in the scripts directory is used to start all your bots and your MPD instance(s).

 Make it executable::

-  chmod u+x ~/src/mumble-ruby-pluginbot/scripts/start.sh
+  chmod u+x ~/src/mumble-ruby-pluginbot/scripts/manage.sh

 Also make the update script executable::